 - President Dennis Byron

-Funding for BIIJ 2015 was provided by the Rice Family Foundation and the Louis D. Brandeis Legacy Fund for Social Justice and the Danish National Research Foundation.
+Funding for BIIJ 2016 was provided by the Rice Family Foundation, the Louis D. Brandeis Legacy Fund for Social Justice and the Danish National Research Foundation.
 Past sources of funding for the BIIJ have included the David Berg Foundation, the JEHT Foundation and the MacArthur Foundation.